Pylons/substanced/docs/cataloging.rst

 - content_type (a ``field`` index)

-  Represents the Susbtance D content-type of an object.
+  Represents the Substance D content-type of an object.

 - allowed (an ``allowed`` index)